dylan-lang/opendylan/documentation/library-reference/source/sql/index.rst

 into Dylan values that can be recognized as representing null values.

-In order to identify null values during SQL statement processing, the
-<sql-statement> class supports an input indicator and output
+In order to identify null values during SQL statement processing, the :class:`<sql-statement>` class supports an input indicator and output indicator.
-indicator.
 An input indicator is a marker value or values which identifies an input host variable as containing the null value.
 An output indicator is a substitution value which semantically identifies